HussainE4/Data-Visualisation-Hackathon/README.md

 # Usage
 The plot_entity_regions.py file is used for plotting the regional breakdown for a given parent entity from the dataset.
 Run the file and input an entity to see the results

+The EntityGraph.py file is used for creating plotting the number of followers of actors associated with the main Chinese parent entities and major English news organisations.
+Run the file to see the results

+The CANIS_data_viz_code.Rmd file is used for showcasing the distribution of the major Chinese parent entities with regards to follower counts in the Anglosphere.
+Run the file to see the visualisation.